moj-analytical-services/user-guidance/source/documentation/github.md

 In this step, we create a copy of the definitive GitHub project in your personal R Studio workspace.
 This means you have a version of the project which you can work on and change.

-Follow the steps in this gif:
+Follow the steps in this gif: (Note: we now recommend making repositories `Internal` which is not shown in this gif)

 ![clone repo](images/github/clone_repo.gif)